tabiosg/blackjack-bot/README.md

 When blackjack_bot.py is run, the game will automatically play for the player.
 Currently, the bot has been adapted to work for Casino Stars Season 2 on Facebook.

+## Warning

+CasinoStar2 services have been closed as of July 29, 2022, so this project can no longer be used.

 ## Instructions